This Is What “Never Settle for Mediocrity” Gets Wrong

 Why?

-Because every achievement starts to feel temporary.
+Because every achievement starts to feel short-lived.

-The moment one goal is reached:
+The moment you reach one goal:

-- Another appears
+- Another one shows up

-- Satisfaction fades faster than expected
+- The satisfaction fades faster than you thought it would

 And over time, that creates a frustrating cycle where:

-- Progress clearly exists
+- Progress is clearly happening

-- But fulfillment never really arrives
+- But fulfillment never quite arrives

-Another version of yourself you’re supposed to become.
+There’s always another milestone.
+Another level.
+Another version of yourself that you’re supposed to become.

 Growth and Self-Worth Become Fused Together